Warminster School: Foundation and history

-In 1707, Thomas Thynne, 1st Viscount Weymouth, under the influence of Bishop Thomas Ken (1637–1711), founded a grammar school for boys in the market town of Warminster, near to his family seat of Longleat, to instruct the boys of Warminster, Longbridge Deverill, and Monkton Deverill in Latin, mathematics, and other subjects of the usual syllabus of the day.
+In 1707, Thomas Thynne, 1st Viscount Weymouth, under the influence of Thomas Ken (1637–1711), founded a grammar school for boys in the market town of Warminster, near to his family seat of Longleat, to instruct the boys of Warminster, Longbridge Deverill, and Monkton Deverill in Latin, mathematics, and other subjects of the usual syllabus of the day.
 This became known as Lord Weymouth's Grammar School – referred to locally as the "Latin School" – and by the 20th century was called The Lord Weymouth School.

-Lord Weymouth (1640–1714) was descended from the first Sir John Thynne of Longleat House.
-In 1673 he married Lady Francis Finch, a daughter of the Earl of Winchelsea, and lived at Drayton Basset, near Tamworth.
+Lord Weymouth (1640–1714) was descended from the first John Thynne of Longleat House.
+In 1673 he married Lady Francis Finch, a daughter of Heneage Finch, 2nd Earl of Winchelsea, and lived at Drayton Basset, near Tamworth.
 He was Member of Parliament for the University of Oxford (1674–1679), and High Steward of Tamworth in 1679.
 In 1680 he was created Baron Thynne and in 1682 Viscount Weymouth.
 He was High Steward of the Royal Town of Sutton Coldfield from 1679 to 1714.
 His three sons all predeceased him.

 For much of its history, Lord Weymouth's School was small.
 While Henry Dison Gabell was its schoolmaster, from 1790 to 1793, he had twenty boys to teach on the foundation, for which he was paid £30 a year, but had the right to supplement this by taking private pupils.

 While the history of Lord Weymouth's School goes back to 1707, the school in its current form was created in 1973 by the merger of Lord Weymouth's, a boys' school, and the girls' school St Monica's, which had been founded in 1874 by the nuns of the St Denys Retreat.
 The present-day school also occupies some buildings once used by the former St Boniface Missionary College and the St Denys Convent and retreat.

-In 2007 the school celebrated the tercentenary of the founding of Lord Weymouth's Grammar School with a series of events, including a Service of Thanksgiving in Salisbury Cathedral, at which the Bishop of Salisbury spoke about the school's history, and with a Royal Visit when Prince Edward, Earl of Wessex, opened the new Wessex Science Centre.